 - Students may repeat a course in which they have not earned a passing grade for their program of study.

-- Financial Aid recipients and veterans should check with the Financial Aid and/or with the VA Certifying Official regarding funding for repeated courses.
+- Financial Aid recipients and students using VA education benefits should check with the Financial Aid and/or with the Veteran’s Business Office regarding funding for repeated courses.

 - Faculty initiated.

-- If a student does not attend the first two class sessions and/or comply with the established attendance policy for the class or the program, the faculty member must send the following information to the Enrollment Services and Student Aid &b Scholarship offices using the electronic vanish submission form located on the staff intranet:
+- If a student does not attend the first two class sessions and/or comply with the established attendance policy for the class or the program, the faculty member must notify the Enrollment Services and Student Aid &b Scholarship offices using the electronic vanish submission form located on the staff intranet:

 - Enrollment Services staff will assign a “V” for vanish and update the student record as needed.

 - Students who wish to withdraw from a course must meet with their program advisor/counselor to prior to submitting the withdrawal form to the Enrollment Services office for processing.